BLOG / How Gamification is Different From Traditional Learning

 Here is a quick overview of gamification vs. traditional learning.

-Because of the pandemic, 93% of American households with children claim that the learners residing with them engage in distance learning.
-This signals the need for gamification and various game elements that can enhance the learning experience.
+• Due to the pandemic, 93% of American households with children have engaged in distance learning, highlighting the need for gamification to enhance the learning experience.

-Research shows that VR-based learning games have gained quite a lot of momentum.
-They have the biggest growth rate (52%) compared to other education game types through 2024.
-Followed by assessment and evaluation games (46%) and language learning games (42%).
+• Research shows that VR-based learning games have the highest growth rate (52%) compared to other educational game types through 2024, followed by assessment and evaluation games (46%) and language learning games (42%).

-How is game-based learning different from gamification in education?
+How are game elements different from gamification in education?

 There are two ways to gamify the learning pathways: “gamification” and “game-based learning.”

-Gamification adds game components to traditional instruction methods.
+Gamification adds game components to traditional instruction methods, creating a gamified environment.
 It is used to track the progress and performance of students on a much larger scale.

 While game-based learning uses a more targeted approach, mainly focused on building a specific skill for achieving a particular task.